talent-consulting/us/index.markdown

 ![TTalent](/_site/images/Talent.png)

-## Coding Standards
+## Coding Design

 - ### Convention over configuration
   - Should only need to specify unconventional aspects of a system
 - ### Modular Design
   - Subdivide application into smaller parts, i.e. micro-services, with defined contracts

 - ### Scalable Design
   - Ensure application modules can be scaled horizontally and vertically

 - ### Accessible Design
   - All users on all devices should be able to seamlessly and consistently access the service

 - ### DRY Code
   - Early identification of common routines and methods for abstraction and shared use

 - ### OO Open/Closed
   - Abiliy to add new functionality without changing existing code

 - ### OO Composition over inheritance
   - Composite reuse that allows classes to achieve polymorphism by composition not inheritance

 - ### Single Responsibility Pattern
   - Focus modules/classes on a single concern and single responsibility

 - ### Inversion of Control
   - Allow the application to control the program flow via a framework or configuration

+## Coding Standards
+- Avoid hardcoded strings
+- Enum rather than numbers
+- Convert strings to lower/upper case before comparing
+- Use string.empty not ""
+- Avoid long methods, breakdown and refactor into many methods
+- Avoid long code files < 1000 lines
+- Member variables are private with accessors
+- Any event handler should pass off to a method
+- Use relative paths
+- Smoke testing on initialisation
+- Add Config file defaults failover if not found
+- Config error reporting if incorrect value found
+- Bespoke and verbose error messages with reason and possible solution
+- Ideally One class per file
+- Avoid passing too many parameters to a method, add class/structure
+- Avoid passing null arrays, always pass initialised empty array
+- Avoid too many folders in a single assembly
+- Add a "finally" block to around DB access to close connection

 # Header 1
 ## Header 2